 Manufacturing organizations should consider engaging an executive coach to work with shop floor management to help them improve their leadership skills.
 Investing in a coach demonstrates to the shop floor leader the value that is placed in them.
 The investment also demonstrates to the workforce how much the organization values them.
 The payback?
-Lower turnover, a workforce with higher engagement levels, and a more equipped shop floor leadership team.
+Lower turnover, a workforce with higher engagement levels, and a more equipped leadership team.

 A problem without a solution or clear path forward is very frustrating.

 Many manufacturers expect their shop floor leaders to be superheroes when encountered with this common situation.
 If the problem is difficult, it is left to shop floor management to “figure it out”.
 While it doesn’t seem logical, it is frequently the case.
 Instead of embracing this practice, manufacturers should design and implement a help chain, with timeframes that provide shop floor leaders a path to problem resolution by designating who will help them.
 Furthermore, manufacturers should develop reaction plans for the more common problems.
 The payback?
 Stronger performance and less frustration for shop floor management.

 Why use real-time monitoring to improve shop floor performance?